matloff/dbgR/README.md

 execution of the debuggee.
 Those who have used the built-in R tools **debug()** and **browser()** will find many similarities, but no such background is assumed.
 (Note:  RStudio,
-ESS and statet all have nice debugging tools.)
+ESS and StatET all have nice debugging tools.)

 Note that **an additional of goal of this package is to teach good debugging habits.**  This feature will be developed over time.